prestongarno/kotlinq/README.md

 The [ gradle plugin ](kotlinq-gradle/README.md) generates an equivalent kotlin type hierarchy which lets you auto-complete your way to safe, reliable queries and mutations

-### Known Issues

-Basically everything.
-This was neat idea at first but requires a complete overhaul to be even remotely maintainable going forward.
-Do not use

 ## Un-typed GraphQL query DSL (version 0.4.0) (new)

-If you would like to quickly run a query in GraphQL without the complexity of the build plugin and defining classes, version 0.4.0 will fully support [**ad-hoc, untyped**](https://github.com/prestongarno/kotlinq/blob/query-dsl/query-dsl/src/main/kotlin/DslExtensionScope.kt) but natively expressed queries and mutations!
+If you would like to quickly fetch from a GraphQL server without the build plugin and defining classes, version 0.4.0 will fully support [**ad-hoc, untyped**](https://github.com/prestongarno/kotlinq/blob/query-dsl/query-dsl/src/main/kotlin/DslExtensionScope.kt) but natively expressed queries and mutations!

 Example:

 ```
     val starWarsQuery = query {
-      "search"("text" to "r2d2") .. {
+      "search"("text" to "han solo") .. {
         on("Human") {
           !"name"::string
           !"id"::string